mwolfram/CarND-Advanced-Lane-Lines-mwolfram/README.md

 * Different pipelines used for different scenarios.
 There is no single pipeline that can handle both or even all three scenarios.
 * Settings are overfit to videos.
 In different lighting conditions or with different lane colors, we'd probably run into problems.
-* Filtering is used, however there's never a sanity check, mainly because the existing pipeline already worked nicely with the videos provided.
-Without a sanity check, I never decide to skip measurements or to fall back to sliding window.

 ##### a.
 Project Video:

-The project video did not present too big difficulties.
-I used the gradient in x direction of the L color channel, then used an initial sliding window run and the detection from previous fits within a certain margin took it from there.
-What was extremely useful was taking the average fit of the last 50 frames.
+For the project video I used the gradient in x direction of the L and S color channels, as well as a combination of thresholded Y and V channels.
+Then I used an initial sliding window run and the detection from previous fits within a certain margin took it from there.
+In some rare cases the algorithm will fall back to sliding_window, but most of the time we keep detecting using the previous fits.
+What was extremely useful was taking the average fit of the last 10 frames.

 ##### b.
 Challenge Video: